What are the principles of compensation?

 What’s the harm?

 According to Czech law, compensable damage, or harm, can be both pecuniary and non-pecuniary.
-Everyone can probably imagine some type of property damage: a car accident, a spilt suit of your colleague or a mobile phone that you knocked out of someone’s hand on the tram are situations in which damage occurs.
+Everyone can probably imagine some type of property damage: a car accident, a spilt suit of your colleague or a broken mobile phone after you knock it out of someone’s hand on the tram are situations where damage occurs.
 But beware: we also include so-called lost profits in property damage, i.e. what the value of the property has not increased by, although this could have been expected in the normal course of things.
 So, for example, if you damage an ice cream maker’s ice cream machine, you don’t just pay for the repair of the machine itself or the purchase of a new one, but you also pay for the amount of money that the ice cream maker was unable to earn because of you.

 A number of laws contain partial legal provisions on compensation for damages, the key one being the Civil Code.